Dogtown (The Simpsons)

 "Dogtown" is the twenty-second and final episode of the twenty-eighth season of the American animated television series The Simpsons, and the 618th episode of the series overall.
+The episode was directed by Steven Dean Moore and written by J. Stewart Burns.
 It aired in the United States on Fox on May 21, 2017 and the United Kingdom on Sky 1 on May 28, 2017.

+In this episode, dogs are ruled to have more rights than humans, which leads to the dogs taking over the town.
+Michael York guest starred as Dr. Budgie.
+The episode received mixed reviews.

-This was the last of The Simpsons to be scored by composer Alf Clausen, who had scored the show since 1990 before being fired in August 2017.
+This was the last episode of The Simpsons to be scored by composer Alf Clausen, who had scored the show since 1990 before being fired in August 2017.

 Plot

 Homer is driving ineptly and recklessly when he drives into an alleyway, with no room to maneuver and faulty brakes, where Santa's Little Helper and the now-homeless Gil are eating out of trash cans.
 Homer is horrified by the notion of hitting a dog, so he slams into Gil instead, who ends up with a serious neck injury and plans to sue the Simpsons for everything they have.

-The jury accepts the defense argument that dogs are not only as good as humans, but better in many ways, and they dismiss Gil's case.
-Mayor Quimby decides to ride the pro-pooch sentiment by instituting measures that cater to canines and punish humans who do such things, like round up strays and even run animal medicine places like the poor Dr. Budgie, who gets arrested and put into shackles.
+The next morning, Homer has a plan to convince Gil to not sue his family by visiting him at Springfield Hospital, but couldn't make him desist from suing them.
+Later that day, the jury accepts the defense argument that dogs are not only as good as humans, but better in many ways, and they dismiss Gil's case.
+Mayor Quimby decides to ride the pro-pooch sentiment by instituting measures that cater to canines and punish humans who do things like round up strays, and employees at veterinary offices.
+This includes Dr. Budgie, who gets arrested and put into shackles.

 Dr. Budgie's plea for Springfield to realize that the dogs will soon notice that humans have abdicated their lead status and turn on the citizens is not taken seriously until it actually happens.
 Santa's Little Helper joins the feral dog pack too, as the town hides from the now-vicious dogs, and a town meeting leads to the community begging their most broken-down citizen to help them: Gil.
 Gil is ready to face down his fellow street creatures, but it is Marge who steps up, and after finding out the leader of the dog pack is a vicious chihuahua named Taquito, kicks Taquito clear out of their showdown park and becomes the new alpha of Springfield.
 All of the dogs return to their homes and families, from Ned's Baz and Mr. Burns' hounds, to Lisa and Bart's joyous reunion with Santa's Little Helper.
-In the final scene, Gil thinks he is found a new friend in a weakened Taquito who licks Gil and barks happily.
+In the final scene, Gil thinks he has found a new friend in a weakened Taquito who licks Gil and barks happily.
 Gil does not realize the Chihuahua is licking so he can get a taste for Gil when he dies.